Pampers Nappy Size Guide and Chart

 Making Sure the Nappy Fits Right

-As you know, babies come in all sizes and shapes, so nappies fit a bit differently on every baby.
-To keep things simpler, Pampers nappy sizes are based on baby weight – not things like age or gender.
+As you know, babies come in all sizes and shapes, so nappies fit slightly differently depending on the baby wearing them.
+To keep things simpler, Pampers nappy sizes are based on baby weight – not age or gender (check out our guide and chart for more insight).

 Most of the time, your baby's weight will fall neatly within the range of a certain nappy size, producing a good fit.
 In some cases, you might have a choice of two sizes, as the weight ranges can sometimes overlap.

-Beyond checking to make sure the nappy suits your baby’s weight, there are four quick checks you can do to make sure your baby’s nappy fits properly:
+Beyond checking to make sure the nappy is appropriate for your baby’s weight, there are four quick checks you can do to make sure your baby’s nappy fits properly:

 The nappy’s waistband should sit just under your baby’s belly button.